friflo/Friflo.Vectorization/README.md

 In IDE's like Rider or Visual Studio methods are only updated if they are edited.
 If a method cannot be vectorized a compiler message is generated.
 E.g. when using a `Console.WriteLine()`.

-The generated code has no dependencies on other libraries.
+The generated C# code has no dependencies on other libraries.
 It only uses **.NET** BCL API.

 <br/>